 What Are the Education Requirements to Become a Psychologist in Indiana?

-In order to gain licensure as a psychologist in Indiana you must have a degree at doctorate level, both a PhD and a PsyD are valid.
-Your doctorate must be in Psychology or a closely related field like educational psychology or counselling psychology.
+In order to gain licensure as a psychologist in Indiana, you must have a degree at the doctorate level- both a Ph.D. and a PsyD are valid.
+Your doctorate must be in Psychology or a closely related field like educational psychology or counseling psychology.
 Read more about IN psychology schools.

 Having a masters degree is essential in order to gain licensure as a Psychologist in Indiana.
-However, you must continue with higher education and also gain a degree at doctorate level with a PhD or a PsyD in order to fulfil licensure requirements.
+However, you must continue with higher education and also gain a degree at doctorate level with a Ph.D. or a PsyD in order to fulfill licensure requirements.

 |School Programs||Average Education Length||Choosing Online or Campus|

 |1.
 Earn a Bachelor's Degree||View Programs||4 Years||Online or Campus|

 |2.
 Earn A Master's Degree||View Programs||2 Additional Years||Online or Campus|

 |3.
 Earn a PHD or PsyD||View Programs||2-4 Additional Years||Online or Campus|

 Once you have attained your doctorate degree, whether it’s a Ph.D. or a PsyD the next step before you can apply for licensure in the state of Indiana is to complete the required amount of internship experience.
 As part of your doctorate degree, you must complete 1500 hours of internship experience, this must be completed with two years of finishing your degree.
 After this you must then go on to gain 1600 hours of supervised work experience with a qualified supervisor, you must complete these hours in less than a year.